 Then he placed it inside his coat, against his ribs, in the pocket he had sewn for this purpose.
 He lay on the cot.
 He did not sleep.

 Outside, the camp settled into the particular quiet of men preparing for a hunt they did not fully understand.
-The Flash Rat whined in its kennel — a thin, high, restless sound, the animal scenting something in the air that its handlers could not perceive.
+The Flash Rat whined in its kennel — a thin, high, restless sound.
+Scenting something in the air that its handlers could not perceive.
 The Ming tracker sat at the perimeter with her palms on the ground and her lips moving and the earth shifting beneath her in ways that no one saw and everyone felt.

 To the south, the Canopy rose — dark, ancient, dense with the memory of every living thing that had ever stood beneath its branches.
 Somewhere inside it, a boy was learning to listen to the silence between voices.
 Somewhere inside it, an old soldier was teaching him what it cost.
 Somewhere inside it, a god who had given up everything was watching and waiting and hoping, with the fragile, mortal, undivine hope of someone who had wagered eternity on the possibility that a human being could learn to sing.